TYPES OF WOOD

 It's now available as FSC certified as well as formaldehyde-free.

 It has a large carbon footprint since it comes from Asia, and there have been questions raised regarding working conditions for those in the industry.
+Its is always good to checking sourcing information for any materials you order.

 Engineered wood is comprised of several layers of plywood forming the core of your flooring, with a top layer of hardwood.
 When finished, engineered wood will look like any other hardwood floor.